lennolemmenss/REPL-App/ReadMe.md

 ## Overview

-The **Tembo CLI Application** is a simple command-line tool built with Node.js, utilizing **Sequelize** to interact with a PostgreSQL database.
+The **REPL CLI Application** is a simple command-line tool built with Node.js, utilizing **Sequelize** to interact with a PostgreSQL database.
 Users can perform CRUD operations on a `Users` table and retrieve information about the database through various commands.

 ## Features